 What are Tostones (Patacones)?

 Tostones are twice-fried plantains.
-They are also known as patacones in some Latin American countries.
+They are also known as patacones in some Latin American countries in South America.
 For Americans and some Europeans, potato chips (crisps) or french fries are a staple; for Dominicans and other Latin Americans, tostones are a comparable staple.

 Tostones Recipe Ingredients